 If you are a student who resides more than 30 miles from campus, you may request to have your university-wide ceremony tickets sent via U.S. mail.

-Students may submit the Ticket Order Form.
+Out-of-Town Students may submit the Ticket Order Form.
 Tickets will not be available until the Monday following Spring Break and will be mailed to the address provided.

 Free parking is available in the grass lots west of Memorial Stadium (weather permitting) and in Lot E-14 at the corner of First and Kirby.
 Guests with a handicap permit on display may park in the north State Farm Center lots.
 Spaces are limited an available on a first come, first served basis.
 For additional parking information, see the Illinois Campus Map and the Memorial Stadium Parking Map.

 Shuttle Bus service will be available to transport graduates and their guests to and from the President's and Chancellor's Reception which will be held at The President's House.
-It is a continuous shuttle from Memorial Stadium to The President's House on Saturday, May 12 from 11:30 a.m. to 1:00 p.m.
-Guests may board the shuttle at Memorial Stadium at the corner of First Street and Kirby Avnenue.
+It is a continuous shuttle from Memorial Stadium to The President's House on Saturday, May 11 from 11:30 a.m. to 1:00 p.m.
+Guests may board the shuttle at Memorial Stadium at the southwest corner of First Street and Kirby Avnenue.